Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Methods for Static VHGR

-\item \textbf{General-purpose} models have also been developed.
-EDenseNet \cite{EDenseNet} extends DenseNet by adding convolutional layers between dense blocks.
-SpAtNet \cite{SpAtNet} is a lightweight 2DCNN with three streams: two MAFF modules for coarse-grained features and one Interleaved Module for high-level representations; their fused features are fed to an MLP for classification.
-MMFANet \cite{MMFANet} performs gesture detection and recognition using a 2DCNN backbone with task-specific regressor and classifier branches.
+General-purpose models have also been developed.
+EDenseNet \citep{EDenseNet} extends DenseNet by adding convolutional layers between dense blocks.
+SpAtNet \citep{SpAtNet} is a lightweight 2DCNN with three streams: two Multi-scale Attentive Feature Fusion (MAFF) modules for coarse-grained features and one Interleaved Module for high-level representations; their fused features are fed to an MLP for classification.
+This approach, employing multiple kernel sizes, increases accuracy by capturing various levels of granularity.
+MMFANet \citep{MMFANet} performs gesture detection and recognition using a 2DCNN backbone followed by the proposed feature aggregation pyramid network (FAPN) and task-specific regressor and classifier branches.
+The FAPN module aims to extract multiscale features through upsampling/downsampling operations and fusion of adjacent feature maps, while reducing the computational complexity by utilizing novel expanded convolutional blocks with different dilation rates combined with attention mechanisms that eliminate redundant information.